Parenting

 As your child’s needs change with age, use this website and information in the resources to help you care for your child.

-All child care in Maryland is regulated by the Maryland State Department of Education, Office of Child Care’s (OCC), Licensing Branch.
-The Maryland Family Network (MFN) helps Maryland’s young children and their families by providing Family Support and Child Care Resource Centers and by doing advocacy work in Annapolis and Washington.
-MFN also offers LOCATE: Child Care Service, which enables families to find child care either via telephone or online.
+The Maryland Family Network (MFN) offers LOCATE: Child Care Service, which enables families to find child care either via telephone or online.
 LOCATE can also be used to find programs specifically geared toward children with special needs and Spanish-speaking families.
+MFN also helps Maryland’s young children and their families by providing Family Support and Child Care Resource Centers and by doing advocacy work in Annapolis and Washington.

-All regulated and licensed child care programs receive an annual inspection to prove the provider meets Maryland’s requirements for health and safety to help protect your child from injury and illness.
-Visit the Office of Child Care's online child care licensing inspection results site – www.CheckCCMD.org!
-The site offers detailed compliance findings from child care licensing inspections conducted since January 2011.
-The site may also be used to find licensed child care programs and providers, and to link to a wide variety of information about early care and education in Maryland.
+All regulated, licensed, and informal child care programs receive an annual inspection to prove the provider meets Maryland’s requirements for health and safety to help protect your child from injury and illness.
+Visit the Office of Child Care's online child care licensed and registered child care licensing inspection results site – www.CheckCCMD.org!
+The site offers detailed compliance findings from child care licensing inspections conducted since January 2011 for licensed and registered child care programs.
+The site may also be used to find licensed and registered child care programs, locate child care providers, and provide a wide variety of information about early care and education in Maryland.

 File a Complaint

-When you choose regulated child care, you have several rights which are protected under Maryland law.
+When you choose licensed, registered, or informal care that is regulated or approved by the Maryland State Department of Education, you have several rights which are protected under Maryland law.
 You may file a complaint with the Office of Child Care if you believe that the provider or teacher is violating child care regulations.
-Any complaint you make about the child care facility or the care being provided there (whether it involves your child or not) will be promptly investigated.
+Any complaint you make about the child care facility, a child care provider, or the care being provided there (whether it involves your child or not) will be promptly investigated.
 Your complaint may be filed verbally or in writing with the the Regional Licensing Office covering the county where the program is located.

 Parenting